heidihendry/camelot/doc/sightingfields.rst

 Sighting fields
 ---------------
-**Sighting fields are a new feature which will be available in Camelot 1.3.0**

 Some surveys require more specific data to be captured when identifying media.
 For this, Camelot provides *sighting fields*.
 Sighting fields are additional input fields available during identification.

 .. figure:: screenshot/library-sighting-fields.png